s18k/activizer/README.md

 </p>

 - The user can see the images along with the labels provided by the algorithm selected during training.
-The trained model can be downloaded in pickle format (.pkl file) and can be used for prediction by unpickling it.
+The trained model can be downloaded in pickle format (.pickle file) and can be used for prediction by clicking "Already have a model" on the Main Page.
+The user can then upload the pickle file and use the model to classify images

 - The Interface can be used for prediction by uploading the validation dataset in Zip format.